jecroispATWIT/NBA_Performance_Predictor/README.md

 Can machine learning models using player stats from the regular season accurately predict playoff performance and outcomes?

 # Results:
-Question 1: How do individual player statistics (such as points per game, assists, and rebounds) compare to other players?
+**Question 1**: How do individual player statistics (such as points per game, assists, and rebounds) compare to other players?
 - I calculated the weighted player productivity score for each player based on a combination of key individual player statistics, and this score provides a comprehensive  measure of their overall impact on the game.
 Here's the evidence and analysis based on this data:

 - Weighted Player Productivity Score: We assigned weights to various statistical categories, with points per game (pts_per_game) having the highest weight (0.4) and other categories receiving weights accordingly.
 This allowed us to calculate a single score that represents the overall productivity of each player.